theforeman/foreman_remote_execution/doc/source/design/index.md

 1. and each provider allows to choose which template to use for this invocation (if more templates for the job and provider are available)
 1. and every template has input fields generated based on the input defined on the template (such as list of packages for install package job)
+*OPEN QUESTION*: should we unify the common inputs in all templates to specify them only once?

-**Fill in target for a job**
+**Fill in job description for the execution**

-1. when I'm on job invocation form
+1. given I'm on job invocation form
-1. then I can specify the target of the job using the scoped search syntax
+1. there should be a field for task description, that will be used for listing the jobs
+1. the description value should be pregenerated based on the job name and specified input (something like "Package install: zsh")

 **Fill in execution properties of the job**

 1. when I'm on job invocation form
-1. I can override the default values for number of tries, retry interval, splay time, timeout, remote user... on per-template basis
+1. I can override the default values for number of tries, retry interval, splay time, timeout, remote user...
+1. the overrides are common for all the templates

 **Set the exeuction time into future** (see [scheduling](design#scheduling) for more scenarios)